Language and Culture Courses

 The Russian Program is creating a Russian Heritage Room in Manoogian 446!
 We are currently in the planning stages.
 If you are interested in receiving updates or contributing to this exciting project, please contact Laura Kline at email@example.com.

-The Slavic Klub had booths at the WSU Student Org Day and the St. Vladimir's Russian Festival in Ann Arbor, as well as a Slavic Party after Student Org Day.
+In September, 2015, the Slavic Klub had booths at the WSU Student Org Day and the St. Vladimir's Russian Festival in Ann Arbor, as well as a Slavic Party after Student Org Day.

 2015 Poland Study Abroad: check the photos from the trip!
 (May 12-27) Next trip will be offered in May 2016.